West Midlands Trains: Rolling stock

+Fleet details

 Class 139 Parry People Movers

 The concept of using the lightweight railcar dates from 2006 when a year-long pilot scheme began on the Stourbridge Town branch line on Sundays, using a Parry People Movers PPM50 unit constructed in 2002 and numbered as 999900 under TOPS.
 The success of this trial led to the provision of regular services using the technology in the franchise plans for the new West Midlands Franchise.
 Following the award of the franchise to London Midland, it placed an order for two PPM60 units with Parry People Movers, through Porterbrook.
 The service itself was operated for London Midland by Pre Metro Operations.

 These two units are 139 001 and 139 002, composed of vehicle numbers 39001 and 39002 in the British carriage and wagon numbering and classification system.
 The vehicles are mechanically similar to 999 900, but are approximately one metre longer.
 They were intended to start operating on the Stourbridge Town branch in 2008.
 In January 2009 it was confirmed that 139001 was still undergoing testing at Chasewater Railway and 139002 was still not completed.

 Despite the difficulties in the commissioning of the two Class 139 units, London Midland consistently outlined its faith that they would be ready to enter service.
 In March 2009, it was announced that the first unit had received its passenger certification from Network Rail, allowing it to carry passengers.
 London Midland stated that they would begin a phased entry into service, starting with weekend operation in April, leading up to a full service by the timetable change in May 2009.
 Until then, London Midland temporarily returned a Class 153 to operating the branch service.
 139 002 officially entered service on 29 March 2009 as part of the type's phased entry.
 This unit had previously worked in full service, including all-day on Monday 11 May 2009 and previously had worked all morning services during February and March 2009.
 In May 2009, the first unit, 139 001 was finally delivered to Stourbridge, with 999 900 removed at the same time.
 Test unit 999 900 had been on the branch line between 2005 and 2009.
 At the point of introduction, they displaced a single Class 153 DMU that was previously allocated to the branch line.
 By December 2009, the 200,000th passenger had been carried by the railcars.

+Class 150 Sprinter

+In July 2023, three Class 150/1s, 150137, 150139 and 150141, were transferred from Northern Trains to London Northwestern Railway for use on the Marston Vale line, after the in use on the line were withdrawn from use in December 2022 due to maintenance concerns after the company who maintained the units, Vivarail, went into administration.
+The Class 150s entered service with LNR on 20 November 2023.